Bayesian inference to study a signal with two or more decaying particles in a non-resonant background

 In this work we explore an unsupervised ML technique within a Bayesian inference framework.
 We study a general scenario of a signal consisting of decaying particles in the final state and its corresponding background, which is a situation that occurs often at the LHC.
 Observe that the decay products in the signal would have different distributions to that of their corresponding particles at the background.
 Therefore, the key feature is to observe that being more than one decaying particle yields a relationship between these decays at the event-by-event level that codifies relevant information about the physical system.
 As for instance, the signal fraction in the sample and the preferred values for the parameters in signal and background distributions.
 In the ML industry this scenario is called a mixture model and it has been extensively studied in the literature (see \cite{bishop} and references therein), whereas it has also been applied in LHC physics \cite{metodiev,lamagna,4tops,spannowsky,manu1}.
+Searches by CMS in Refs.~\cite{cms1,cms2} perform an analysis with many similarities to a mixture model, although not mounted on the same mathematical framework.
 A suitable tool to extract all the relevant information in the sample, taking profit of the knowledge codified at each event, consists in considering a generative model for the data and then inferring its latent variables using Bayesian inference.